Links

 [Ref]: link-address "optional title"

-or, it can be shorten as
+Or, it can be shortened, as shown below.

 [Ref][]